junxit/us-congress-bills-117/metadata.md

 - 2021-10-26 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 154.
 - 2021-12-08 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S9040; text: CR S9040)
 - 2021-12-08 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S9040; text: CR S9040)
+- 2021-12-09 — Held at the desk.
+- 2021-12-09 — Message on Senate action sent to the House.
+- 2021-12-09 — Received in the House.
+- 2022-09-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-09-13 — Considered under suspension of the rules. (consideration: CR H7757-7758)
+- 2022-09-13 — DEBATE - The House proceeded with forty minutes of debate on S. 2293.
+- 2022-09-13 — Ms. Norton moved to suspend the rules and pass the bill.
+- 2022-09-14 — Considered as unfinished business. (consideration: CR H7824)
+- 2022-09-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-09-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 387 - 38 (Roll no. 429). (text: 9/13/2022 CR H7757)
+- 2022-09-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 387 - 38 (Roll no. 429).
+- 2022-09-28 — Presented to President.
+- 2022-09-28 — Presented to President.
+- 2022-09-29 — Became Public Law No: 117-178.
+- 2022-09-29 — Became Public Law No: 117-178.
+- 2022-09-29 — Signed by President.
+- 2022-09-29 — Signed by President.